Julianne2025/Data-Analytics-Portfolio/README.md

 ## 📁 Projects

-This repository is organized by tool.
-Each folder contains projects, files, and brief documentation.
+This repository is organized by tool with each folder containing projects, files, and brief documentation.

 ### **Power BI Projects**